-Denbury has instituted a thermography program in response to newly published Leak Detection and Reporting ("LDAR") regulations and to aid in emissions monitoring across our operations.
+Denbury has instituted a thermography program in response to Leak Detection and Reporting ("LDAR") regulations and to aid in emissions monitoring across our operations.
 While the program's main focus is to support compliance with LDAR standards, Denbury has also exploited these new capabilities to utilize Optical Gas Imagery ("OGI") (infrared cameras that visualize leaks that are invisible to the human eye) to help with maintenance and reliability of our equipment.
-The use of OGI in normal operations allows operators to visualize and repair methane and Volatile Organic

-Compound leaks more completely company-wide which is a benefit to federal and state air quality standards.
-In addition, greater prevention of leaks and facility upsets minimizes the loss of fluids with monetary value further conserving natural resources.
+The use of OGI in normal operations allows operators to visualize and repair methane and VOC leaks more completely company-wide which is a benefit to federal and state air quality standards.
+In addition, greater prevention of leaks and facility upsets minimizes the loss of fluids further conserving natural resources.